robbiebowman/sound-out/README.md

 1. Click extension icon to toggle management
 2. Perfect for temporarily keeping a video playing while browsing
 3. Tab returns to normal management when closed

+### Scenario 4: Manual Audio Control
+1. Right-click extension icon on an unmanaged tab
+2. Select "Keep muted" or "Keep unmuted" to set a fixed state
+3. Useful for tabs you want to control independently

 ## Configuration
 - Right-click extension icon → Options